 Referral Process: CCHA, VT-501 Chittenden County

-Veterans will be referred to a Assessment Hub of the Local Coordinated Entry Partnership by referral partners to complete the assessment.
+Veterans will be referred to an Assessment Hub of the Local Coordinated Entry Partnership by referral partners to complete the assessment.

 Assessment Hubs and Assessment Partners will follow the Coordinated Entry process as outlined in the CCHA Coordinated Entry Policies and Procedures.